 Dark walls tend to absorb natural light.
 If your room feels too dark, paint the walls with a light color shade- especially one that has the same effect as sunlight.
 White (with accents) paint is an amazing color for bright rooms.
-It doesn’t only add a minimalist feel to the space but .
+It doesn’t only add a minimalist feel to space but expands the feeling of size.

 Cream is an awesome choice too, just make sure there isn’t too much yellow in the cream scheme that you choose.
 In the dark, yellow can sometimes feel dingy.
 Also, instead of a flat satin finish, go for a shiner option to enhance the reflection of natural light.

 The more shiny surfaces your room has, the brighter the light reflection around the room.
 Consider using materials such as gold doorknobs, brass lighting or chandeliers, mirrors, silver picture frames, and the like, as part of your decorating approach.

 With the brightly painted walls, large windows, and a good entry mirror to reflect every light entering the room, the house will enjoy sufficient natural light.
 For the mirrors, ensure they are large, with silver frames; it could be a beveled mirror, antique mirror, Venetian, or sunburst mirror.